 - Take breaks you are allowed breaks of up to 5 minutes each.
 First, notify the Proctor.
 The time for the exam continues to run during the breaks.
 If there is an unusual pattern in your breaks, the proctor may think it is a risk to the security or integrity of the exam.
 If so, the proctor typically asks you about your breaks.
 In rare circumstances, if breaks are unexplainable or there are rule violations, a brief video recording is taken.
 COMPASS and MonitorEDU may review video footage to determine if that is the case.
-Providers and Proctors may also take appropriate action - Have food and water (in clear containers) handy - Use the electronic notepad on the task bar of your exam to take notes - Use the digital countdown clock on the task bar to manage your time
+Providers and Proctors may also take appropriate action - Have food and water (in clear containers) handy - Have access to medications and/or medical equipment ONLY when this requirement has been identified during the registration process with your Regulatory College - Use the electronic notepad on the task bar of your exam to take notes - Use the digital countdown clock on the task bar to manage your time